Jet transport coefficient $\hat{q}$ in lattice QCD: Jet transport coefficient

-Computing the thermal and vacuum expectation value of the non-perturbative operator $g_0^2 F^{+ \perp _{\mu}}(0) F^{+}_{\perp_{\mu}}(y^{-},y_{\perp})$ is challenging due to the \emph{near} light-cone separation between the two field-strength tensors.
-The separation is slightly space-like $y^2 = - y_\perp^2 < 0$, similar to the case of a parton distribution function (PDF), as discussed in the work of Ji~\cite{Ji:2013dva}.
-In that effort, one evaluates the PDF in a frame where the nucleon moves with a large momentum in the $z$-direction, yielding a series of covariant derivatives in $y_z \equiv y^3$.
-The current Letter will reach a similar conclusion, though using analytic techniques.
+Computing the thermal and vacuum expectation value of the non-perturbative operator $ F^{+ j}(0) F^{+}_{j}(y^{-},y_{\perp})$ is challenging due to the \emph{near} light-cone separation between the two field-strength tensors.
+The separation is slightly space-like $y^2 = - y_\perp^2 < 0$, similar to the case of a parton distribution function (PDF)~\cite{Ji:2013dva}.
+Beyond this method, there have been other efforts based on a \mbox{3-D} Euclidean lattice approach~\cite{Panero:2013pla,Moore:2021jwe}, as well as in classical lattice theory~\cite{Laine:2013apa}.
+Another non-perturbative pure-glue calculation of $\hat{q}$ employed a stochastic vacuum model~\cite{Antonov:2007sh} with inputs obtained from lattice simulations.
+However, the current framework remains the sole exploration of $\hat{q}$ in \mbox{4-D}, first-principles quantum lattice simulations.